 Usually microblading is done in two sessions.
 The first takes 2-3 hours.
 In the first session, the brow is shaped and styled to the client’s preference, and pigment is applied.
 6-9 weeks later, the client returns for their second session for touch-up, which takes between 1-2 hours.

-It takes about 10 days for healing.
+It takes about 4 weeks for healing.
 In that time any redness will fade and the initial darkness of the eyebrows will begin to lighten.
 The color will continue to lighten over about 30 days as it completely sets in.
 The brows will also go through a rejuvenation stage.
 The brows will appear light at this time while your skin rejuvenates.
 Within the next couple of weeks the brows will begin to darken back up.
 The entire healing process can take about 4 weeks.

 Touch-up’s are necessary because everyone heals differently and therefore the outcomes vary.
 Sometimes it is necessary to adjust the color and brow thickness by adding more strokes.
 In the touch-up session, the final adjustments are made to assure the client’s satisfaction.